Aviah/one-click-django-server/README.md

     '''you@dev-machine$ scp ~/.ssh/id_rsa.pub django@PUB.IP.IP.IP:~/keyname.pub
        you@dev-machine$ ssh django@PUB.IP.IP.IP
        django@my-django-server$ cat keyname.pub >> .ssh/authorized_keys'''

+This user will allow to pull and push code, but without sudo.

-3. Staging environment can be set in a similar way, with the same scripts, just replace the IP and the staging domain.
+3. Staging environment: can be set in a similar way, with the same scripts, just replace the IP and the staging domain.
 You will need, however, to modify your git workflow between dev, staging, production

 4. The firewall is really basic.
 Add some advanced and more specific rules, there are many resources on the web, books and iptables